What does “ongaku” mean in Japanese?

 Ongaku in kanji

-The kanji expression of “ongaku” consists of the following two characters:
+The kanji expression of ongaku consists of the following two kanji characters:

 - 楽 : a kanji character widely used to mean ‘joy’, ‘fun’, or ‘comfort’ in Japanese.
-This kanji can also be found in other words like “tanoshii“.
+This kanji can also be found in other words like tanoshii and tanoshimu.

-From these two kanji characters, we can understand that “ongaku” literally means ‘joy of sound’.
-This literal interpretation is not completely in line with the meanings, but still very close, I think.
-Music is often a collection of sounds which makes us joyful.
-Honestly, I love this concept of music in the Japanese language.
+From these two kanji characters, we can understand that ongaku literally means ‘joy of sounds’ in Japanese.
+This literal interpretation is not completely in line with the actual meanings, but still understandable, I think.
+Music is often a collection of sounds which makes us feel happy.
+I love this kanji concept.

 When we meet new kanji expressions, we should check their kanji characters in detail to understand their meanings clearly and deeply.
-In many cases, kanji characters tell us a lot about meanings of words they form.
-Actually, here, we could get the better understanding of “ongaku” through the detailed kanji check above.
+In many cases, kanji characters tell us a lot about the meanings of the expressions they form.
+Actually, here, we could get the better understanding of ongaku through the detailed kanji check above.

-Then, let me explain how to use “ongaku” through the example sentences below.
+So far, I’ve explained the definition and meanings of ongaku together with its kanji characters.
+Then, let me explain how to use it through the example sentences below.

 nan no ongaku ga suki desu ka – 何の音楽が好きですか (なんのおんがくがすきですか)